recfro/threeminds/_posts/2021-05-20-downtotheholograph.markdown

 <img src="{{site.baseurl}}/assets/img/proj_arselechk-15.jpg">
 </p>

 Down to the Holograph was presented at Osage Gallery, Hong Kong, as part of the Ars Electronica Artificial Intentionalities exhibition curated by Ann Mak and chaired by Maurice Benayoun [Mak (2021)][show].
 Further online exhibition was developed for [Ars Electronica Hong Kong Garden][online].
+Down to the Holograph was part of Unduplicated at [Videotage](https://unduplicated2022.wordpress.com/portfolio/down-to-the-holograph/).

 <p align="center">
 <img src="{{site.baseurl}}/assets/img/proj_arselechk-12.jpg">